15 of the Best Vacation Spots for Summer Travel in the U.S.

 Best theme park vacation: Orlando, Florida

 If you’d rather spend your summer vacation with Mickey Mouse than on the beach, a trip to Orlando is perfect for you and yours.
 Known as the Theme Park Capital of the World, Orlando is the home of Disney World and its sister parks, in addition to Universal Studios, Sea World, and more.
 Visitors can also find luxurious spas and award-winning restaurants, making Orlando one of the best vacation spots.
 And if you do decide you would like to include the beach in your vacation, you can drive about an hour or so east and find the ocean.
-These are the 15 summer vacations you need to book in advance.

 The median weekly rate for a two-bedroom rental in July in Orlando is $1,086.